loudsight/scripting/README.md

 A collection of useful scripts written in Java

-Use run.sh to execute any of the scripts
+Use j.sh to execute any of the scripts

+For example

+j hello

+j src/main/java/